CyberNinja-Tz/CyberNinja-Tz/README.md

 ### 🔥Recent Achievements :
 - I have my own Ninja Tools.
 For Hackers and penetration Tester.
 - I have helped the community protect themselves online and fight hackers.
+- I provide guidance and support to companies, institutions, and individuals regarding the vulnerabilities of their systems.
+- I have also helped many people in remote work to solve their system problems.
+- For contact for work or advice on cyber security, whatsaap number = + 255762223306
+- You are welcome, I am online 24 hours a day.

 **💬 Let's unite?**